Black hole complementarity from microstate models: A study of information replication and the encoding in the black hole interior: Hawking radiation, grand decoupling and the Hayden-Preskill protocol

 The general setup for this study is then as shown in Fig.\ref{Fig:entangledqubits}, where we need include classical bulk fields in the throat and couple them to quantum fields living on the discretized lattice as in Sec. \ref{Sec:Replication}.
 Additionally, we need to quantize the hair.
 This general setup can be solved numerically (rather semi-analytically since we know the quantum state up to some unknown functions as discussed in Sec. \ref{Sec:Replication}) using the methods described here.
 The challenge is to attain better numerical accuracy and analytic understanding.
 In Appendix \ref{Sec:AppendixB}, we have discussed the numerical challenges for simulating the full microstate model.

 Another related question is to understand the entanglement wedges (islands) \cite{,AlmheiriQES,Almheiri2020Islands}.
 If we understand which specific information of subspaces of the residual infalling quantum matter (which retains information of its own initial state in the unitary mean field approximation) is encoded into specific portions of the interior undergoing ringdown, then we can study the detailed encoding into Hawking radiation by finding out which subregions of the bath has entanglement wedges (islands) overlapping with the same portions in the interior which is encoding the infalling information.
-In this regard, the recent work on islands for multiple systems coupling to the black hole \cite{Ramchander:2023efi} is relevant.
-Other relevant recent works for infalling systems in JT gravity are \cite{Gyongyosi:2022vaf,Gyongyosi:2023sue}.
+In this regard, the recent works \cite{Gyongyosi:2022vaf,Gyongyosi:2023sue} are relevant.